 They’re a step above basic timesheet templates, but they still rely on inaccurate and time-intensive manual input.
 Instead of plugging in your hours, they require you to keep manual timers.
 Many people forget to turn these timers off and end up just guesstimating what they worked on, undermining the whole point of keeping a timesheet.

-Automatic timesheet apps do exactly what they say on the tin.
-They track everything you work on each day and use AI to create highly accurate timesheets for you.
-You don’t have to manage timers, break down tasks or type out your hours – since everything works itself out for you, time essentially tracks itself.
-Just select the date range you want to bill for and export it using a professionally designed template – with the option to share it with clients via a private URL.
+Timesheet software do exactly what they say on the tin.
+They track everything you work on each day and some even use AI to draft accurate timesheets for you.
+You don’t have to manage timers, type in notes or plug in the hours you worked on each task—all that data is recorded for you in the background to a secure, private timeline.
+Just select the date range you want to create a timesheet for and export it using a professionally-designed template.

 As with manual timesheet apps, these tools require a lot of fancy development work, so require a fee.
 If your work is infrequent or doesn’t prioritize accuracy, a hand-built Excel or Google Sheets method may suit you better.

-- You waste productive time calculating hours and inputting your data
+- You waste productive time calculating hours and inputting your data—in some cases, up to 2 hours each week

-- You run the risk of overlooking hours that are actually billable
+- You run the risk of overlooking hours that are actually billable—underselling your own work